 The program has image storing capabilities built in, along with other helpful organization tools, including stars, keywords, folders, and catalogs.
 Lightroom’s organizational features allow you to store images in an easily findable location and utilize them when necessary.

 Related Read: How To Organize Photos In Lightroom

 1. Eliminating Haze

-The dehaze tool, in Lightroom, provides a simple way for you to even out the light quality in photos that are hazy.
+One of the first things you will want to hone while learning editing is to get the lighting right.
+When you have raw wedding photos to edit, the dehaze tool in Lightroom provides a simple way for you to even out hazy light.
 Unlike previous ways to dehaze in Lightroom, this tool simplifies and speeds up the process.
-To dehaze your wedding photography, all you have to do is slide a button on a slider bar.
+To dehaze your wedding photos, all you have to do is slide a button on a Dehaze slider bar.
 Now, it takes merely a few steps to adjust the haziness out of the photos from the beginning of the process to the end.

 - Creating sharp lines and clear subjects

 - Boosting the photo’s structure